kristianfreeman/ghost-member-discord-notifications/README.md

 ### Webhook URL

 The `DISCORD_URL` value you pass in as a secret should be an authenticated Discord URL as created in the "Integrations -> Webhooks" UI found in your Discord channel settings.
-For a guide on creating this, see the associated blog post.
+[For a guide on creating this, see the associated blog post for this codebase.](https://www.bytesized.xyz/how-to-build-a-discord-notification-bot-for-new-ghost-members/)

 ### Password